 Every other day you hear of a new data breach and the breaches are not just occurring at large corporations.
 Hackers are looking for businesses of any size with valuable customer data they can steal and sell.
 Specific targets include medical offices, lawyers, accountants, restaurants, and any business with personally identifiable information of others.

 A type of insurance designed to cover consumers of technology services or products.
 More specifically, the policies are intended to cover a variety of both liability and property losses that may result when a business engages in various electronic activities, such as selling on the Internet or collecting data within its internal electronic network.

-In addition, the policies cover liability arising from website media content, as well as property exposures from: (a) business interruption, (b) data loss/destruction, (c) computer fraud, (d) funds transfer loss, and (e) cyber extortion.
+In addition, the policies cover liability arising from the website media content, as well as property exposures from (a) business interruption, (b) data loss/destruction, (c) computer fraud, (d) funds transfer loss, and (e) cyber extortion.